joaodeconto/RTS/Assets/NGUI/ReadMe - 3.0.7 f3.txt

 - FIX: Slider will now correctly mark its foreground widget as having changed on value change.

 1.42:
-- NEW: Added a new tool: Widget Creation Wizard.
+- NEW: Added a new tool: Widget unit Wizard.
 It replaces all "Add" functions in NGUI menu.
 - NEW: Added new templates to the Widget Wizard: Button, Toggle, Progress Bar, Slider.
 - NEW: When adding widgets via the wizard, widget depth is now chosen automatically so that each new widget appears on top.
 - NEW: AddWidget<> functionality is now exposed to runtime scripts (found in NGUITools).